JackCSheehan/byte-script/README.md

 ```

 ### Else Instruction (:)
 If the current cell is *not* 0, execute the code in the braces.
 Can be used on its own, though it is called an else instruction because it effectively acts as an `else` statement when used with the `?` instruction.
-Program will thrown an error if no braces are present.
+Program will throw an error if no braces are present.

 Example:
 ```
-Assign current cell to five if the current cell is zero and assign the current cell to ten if the current cell is NOT zero ?
+[Assign current cell to five if the current cell is zero and assign the current cell to ten if the current cell is NOT zero] ?
 {
     =5;